Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Localization Model Based on SGP-RI

 \subsection{Decentralized Indoor Localization Framework}

-As the proposed indoor localization model based on SGP-RI has much lower computational complexity than an indoor localization model based on standard GP with original inputs, it can be deployed and be real-time-trainable on resource-constrained IoT devices, which enables the implementation of decentralized indoor localization based on Wi-Fi fingerprinting.

 Fig.~\ref{fig:localization-frameworks} shows two different frameworks of indoor localization, i.e., the conventional, two-phase framework based on a centralized server and the newly-proposed, decentralized framework based on models deployed on IoT devices.
 As shown in Fig.~\ref{fig:localization-frameworks}~(a), the conventional framework relies on a centralized server and is based on two separate phases of operation, which makes it difficult to adapt to the time-varying nature of fingerprint statistics through frequent retraining of the deployed model.
-In the newly-proposed framework shown in Fig.~\ref{fig:localization-frameworks}~(b), the two separate phases of operation are interleaved and tightly integrated into a unified workflow to provide continuous data collection and online instantaneous training thanks to the real-time-trainability of the proposed indoor localization model.
+In the newly-proposed framework shown in Fig.~\ref{fig:localization-frameworks}~(b), the two separate phases of operation are interleaved and tightly integrated into a unified workflow to provide continuous data collection and online instantaneous training thanks to the real-time-trainability of the proposed SGP-RI model, which has much lower computational complexity than a model based on standard GP with original inputs.

-For the proposed indoor localization framework, the floor-level database can be initiated with a limited number of samples from an existing database covering the whole multi-floor buildings under service or constructed with newly-measured samples on-site at deployed IoT devices.
+For the proposed indoor localization framework, the floor-level database can be initiated with a limited number of samples from an existing database covering the whole multifloor buildings under service or constructed with newly-measured samples on-site at deployed IoT devices.
 Once the indoor localization service is activated, the database is continually expanded and updated through crowdsourcing or by integrating unlabeled samples from the users of the location service (e.g., based on semi-supervised learning~\cite{li23:exp-rssi}).

 Note that the advantages of the proposed indoor localization framework over the conventional one are two-fold: First, it can significantly reduce time as well as labor cost for the construction of a database during the online phase of the conventional framework and thereby accelerate the deployment and operation of indoor localization service.
 Second, through the unified workflow integrating the separate offline and online phases, both model and database under the proposed framework are updated continuously unlike those under the conventional one, which enables location estimation to better reflect the time-varying nature of fingerprint statistics.